jtv/libpqxx/BUILDING-configure.md

 Prerequisites
 -------------

-Before attempting to install the `libpqxx` library, you first need to install the `libpq` library.
+Before building and installing the `libpqxx` library, you first need to install the `libpq` library.
 This is the official C client library for PostgreSQL that allows `libpqxx` to communicate with the database backend server.
 Methods for installing the `libpq` library will vary depending